Methylamine 40% in water

 Economic importance

 With a wide range of applications, methylamine 40% in water is an important raw material for many economic sectors.
-Its global production and demand are growing, especially in developed countries where investment is being made in advanced chemical processes and innovative technological solutions.
+Its global production and demand are growing, especially in developed countries where investments are being made in advanced chemical processes and innovative technological solutions.

 Safety and storage